FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

 A: The Reseller Affidavit is a legal document declaring the states in which you are registered for sales tax remittance.
 A Reseller Affidavit must be properly completed and submitted to IngramSpark for “Home State Exemption” rules to apply.
 The Reseller Affidavit is provided through the Lightning Source website and should be used to ensure that all the necessary information is provided.

-For “Foreign” Publishers, the Reseller Affidavit is a legal document declaring that you are not registered nor required to be registered for sales tax in any states, but that you are a legal business operating in a foreign country and purchasing the products and services from IngramSpark for resale.
+For “Foreign” Publishers, the Reseller Affidavit is a legal document declaring that you are not registered nor required to be registered for sales tax in any state, but that you are a legal business operating in a foreign country and purchasing the products and services from IngramSpark for resale.
 A Reseller Affidavit must be properly completed and submitted to IngramSpark for “Foreign Reseller Resale Exemption” rules to apply.
 The Reseller Affidavit is provided through your account on the IngramSpark website and should be used to ensure that all necessary information is provided.

 Q: What if I am claiming an exemption based on my entity status (governmental, educational, charitable, or nonprofit organization)?